fabricjs/fabric.js/CONTRIBUTING.md

   If that doesn't work, once the PR is ready run `npm run prettier:write` and commit the changes.
   Do not reorder imports.
 Irrelevant changes in a PR that are not created by prettier aren't needed nor welcome.
 - **Tests** \
   PRs must be backed with relevant tests, follow [TESTING](#-testing).
-We are here to help.
+If you never wrote a test or you find our tests unclear to extend, just ask for help.
 - **Docs** \
   Add relevant comments to your code if necessary using [JSDoc 3][jsdoc] and update relevant guides.\
   The generated documentation can be found at [fabricjs.com][docs], see [DOCS](#-improving-docs).